 Illustrator Dan Vernon reflects on the social demise of celebrity chef Pete Evans.

-Screaming “free speech” while ignoring “hate speech” (subscribers)
+Screaming “free speech” while ignoring “hate speech” (for paying members)

 “In order to maintain a tolerant society, the society must be intolerant of intolerance.”
 Diving further into the conspiracy-riddled mind of celebrity chef Pete Evans.